kristinayin/happy-robot/README.md

 1. Download the TI Connect software for your calculator onto your computer.
 https://education.ti.com/en/products/computer-software/ti-connect-sw

-2. Connect your calculator to your computer, and
+2. Connect your calculator to your computer add it to the TI Connect program.

-3. Download the program you want and open it in the TI Connect program.
+3. Download the program you want and open it in the TI Connect.

 4. Upload the program to your calculator.